UPenn-CIT599/final-project-team75_parkingbuddy/README.md

 - Overnight is defined as parking at anytime  between 9pm - 6am the following day.
 As long as a vehicle is detected to be parked between these hours, it is deemed as having parked overnight (overnight_count = 1)
 2. No day parking for more than 3 days in a 10-day period.
 - Day is defined as time between 6am - 9pm (day_count = 1).
+___
+## Design Milestone
+A draft of our class design with the relevant methods for each class can be seen from the following diagram: